-1. Discuss what topics social workers should regularly direct attention to when working with the LGBTQ community.
+1. Summarize three topics social workers should regularly direct attention to when working with the LGBTQ community.

 2. Explain what social workers need to be aware of when communicating with American Indians and Alaska Natives.

-3. Investigate the clinical issues facing bisexuals and what these issues often result from.
+3. Consider the clinical issues facing bisexuals and what these issues often result from.

-4. Examine the key concept in understanding issues facing gay men, lesbians, and bisexuals in substance abuse treatment.
+4. Develop the key concept in understanding issues facing gay men, lesbians, and bisexuals in substance abuse treatment.

 5. Identify for which substance there is compelling evidence that HIV and hepatitis C infections are linked with its use.